howardtse2005/COMP3314_Group8/README.md

 # U-Net: Convolutional Networks for Biomedical Image Segmentation

+Note: This code is 100% implemented by us in Python, as the original UNet was implemented in Caffe, which provides less flexibility in implementing training methods and configurations.

 ## Implementation Overview

 This is a PyTorch implementation of the U-Net architecture for biomedical image segmentation, based on the original paper by Ronneberger et al. The implementation was developed and trained on the ISBI 2012 EM Segmentation Challenge dataset.